emilianavt/VSeeFaceManual/README.md

 #### I converted my model to VRM format, but the mouth doesn't move and the eyes don't blink?

 VRM conversion is a two step process.
 After the first export, you have to put the VRM file back into your Unity project to actually set up the VRM blend shape clips and other things.
 You can follow the [guide](https://vrm.dev/en/how_to_make_vrm/) on the VRM website, which is very detailed with many screenshots.

+#### How do I install a zip file?

+Right click it and select `Extract All...` and press next.
+You should have a new folder called VSeeFace.
+Inside there should be a file called `VSeeFace` with a blue icon, like the logo on this site.
+Double click on that to run VSeeFace.
+There's a video [here](Install.mp4).

+If Windows 10 won't run the file and complains that the file may be a threat because it is not signed, you can try the following: Right click it -> Properties -> Unblock -> Apply or select exe file -> Select More Info -> Run Anyways

 ### Virtual camera